tower bridge to borough

 This tour is about getting you way off the beaten track, supporting small businesses and sharing the places that Londoners love.

-Over three hours we visit six very different stops: a little something special on Tower bridge, two markets, a gin distillery, view into what London's old warehouses and docklands used to look like along the River Thames and walk down the very trendy Bermondsey area and learn about its fascinating past in the Leather, Hide and Wool trade.
+Over three hours we visit six very different stops: a little something special very close to Tower bridge, two markets, a gin distillery, view into what London's old warehouses and docklands used to look like along the River Thames and walk down the very trendy Bermondsey area and learn about its fascinating past in the Leather, Hide and Wool trade.

 And as with all our tours, we share loads of stories about the history of the area.
 And tales we've been told by locals who have lived in the area for years.

 A taste of the tour

-We will then wander down to the very hidden away Maltby Street Market - a weekend hangout that locals love - there we will try an Arepa.
+We will wander down to the hidden away Maltby Street Market - a weekend hangout that locals love - here, we will try an Arepa.
 The Arepa is a staple in Venezuela and it will be served by the very charismatic Joel Ferrer Walo who is the proud owner of 'La Pepia'.

 Whilst taking in all the plethora of foods in Borough Market we will have a small break so you can explore the market for yourself and take pictures.
 We will then try some oysters from Richard Howard's oyster bar and also cheese from Neal's Yard Dairy.

 We will end by the Golden Hinde which is very close to Borough Market, so you can explore more there after the tour has finished.